 Tutoring students after school, playing a sport, attending a club meeting for one hour a month with no further involvement, getting a job, being in a play.
 I’m not saying not to do them, but limit the number of non-unique pursuits in favor of going deep with fewer unique activities.
 It’s better to have depth than breadth.

 Having trouble getting started on the unique?
 Begin with the end in mind then work backward into the details or schedule a LEAP college consultation where we’ll review what you’ve been doing, what you love, your future goals then help you brainstorm the unique!
 Contact us for more information.

 Write Your Resume

 At LEAP we believe students should put their activities into a resume format no later than the end of 10th grade.
-Doing so can often give the holistic look and shine the light on gaps while there is still time to fill them before application at the beginning of senior year.
+Doing so can often give a holistic look and shine the light on gaps while there is still time to fill them before application at the beginning of the senior year.

 Participating in our student Resume Workshop will provide collaborative insight into your pursuits and others while moving the resume into an actual document.

 12th grade: Represent the Resume in your Applications